jkweber236/RecipeBook/README.md

 # RecipeBook
 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of the software that you wrote to demonstrate the Kotlin language.}

-{Describe your purpose for writing this software.}
+In this project, I have developed a recipe management system using the Kotlin programming language.
+The software allows users to add, search, delete, and display recipes.
+The recipes can then be saved to a file to allow for ongoing use.
+The primary focus of this project was to gain a practical understanding of the Kotlin language and its syntax.
+By implementing essential features such as user input handling, data manipulation, and file management, I aimed to solidify my understanding of the fundamental concepts in Kotlin.

 Here is a short demonstration video.
-It includes a code walkthrough (explaining what the code does) as well as a demo of the software running.
+It includes a code walkthrough as well as a demo of the software running.

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment